 Controllable parafoil and payload aircraft are controlled with downward deflection of left and right parafoil brakes.
 Lateral control is obtained by differential deflection while longitudinal control is created by collective deflection of the left and right side parafoil brakes.
 The work reported considers an alternative method to control parafoil and payload air vehicles by tilting the parafoil canopy for lateral control and changing rigging angle for longitudinal control.
 Using a nonlinear 9 degree of freedom simulation model, it is shown that canopy tilt provides a powerful lateral control mechanism and rigging angle provides a viable longitudinal control mechanism.

 Posted with AIAA permission.
 Originally presented at the 2003 AIAA Atmospheric Flight Mechanics Conference, Austin, TX, 2003.
 Paper Number AIAA 2003-5609.

 Slegers, Nathan and Costello, Mark, "On the Use of Rigging Angle and Canopy Tilt for Control of a Parafoil and Payload System" (2003).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 50.